Design, Technology, and Management

 Special Recognition (Affiliated Awards):

-In addition to recognition of outstanding work in each of the above categories, there is also additional special recognition given at the Regional Festival.
+In addition to recognition of outstanding work in each of the above categories, there are also additional special recognitions given at the Regional Festival.
+Each year offers different opportunities.
+Past opportunities have included a fully funded trip to the national United

 Peggy Mead-Finzio